Codecademy/docs/content/python/concepts/random-module/terms/getrandbits/getrandbits.md

   - 'paths/data-science'
 ---

-In the Python `random` module, the `.getrandbits()` method is used to generate a pseudo-random integer with a specified number of bits.
+In the Python `random` module, the `.getrandbits()` method is used to generate a pseudo-random integer with a specified number of bits

 ## Syntax